 PS C:>\cd cert: PS Cert:\>cd .\\LocalMachine PS Cert:\LocalMachine> new-item EKROOT PS Cert:\ LocalMachine> new-item EKCA PS Cert:\EKCA\copy FabrikamCa.cer .\EKCA PS Cert:\EKROOT\copy FabrikamRoot.cer .\EKROOT

-If you chose Endorsement Key for the template settings, the next configuration steps are to create and configure a folder on the issuing CA where each file is 0 KB with the SHA-2 hash of the EK as the filename.
-This folder serves as an "allow list" of devices that are permitted to obtain TPM key attested certificates.
+If you chose Endorsement Key in the template settings, the next configuration steps are to create and configure a folder on the issuing CA, containing 0-byte files, each named for the SHA-2 hash of an allowed EK.
+This folder serves as an "allow list" of devices that are permitted to obtain TPM key-attested certificates.
 Because you must manually add the EKPUB for each and every device that requires an attested certificate, it provides the enterprise with a guarantee of the devices that are authorized to obtain TPM key attested certificates.
 Configuring a CA for this mode requires two steps:

 Operation Command syntax Add folder locations certutil.exe -setreg CA\EndorsementKeyListDirectories +" " Remove folder locations certutil.exe -setreg CA\EndorsementKeyListDirectories -" "

-The EndoresementKeyListDirectories in certutil command is a registry setting as described in the following table.
+The EndorsementKeyListDirectories in certutil command is a registry setting as described in the following table.

-EndorsementKeyListDirectories will contain a list of UNC or local file paths, each pointing to a Windows folder that the CA has Read access to.
-Each folder may contain zero or more allow list entries, where each entry is a file with a name that is the SHA-2 hash of a trusted EKpub (with no file extension).
-Creating or editing this registry key configuration will require a restart of the CA, just like existing CA registry configuration settings.
+EndorsementKeyListDirectories will contain a list of UNC or local file system paths, each pointing to a folder that the CA has Read access to.
+Each folder may contain zero or more allow list entries, where each entry is a file with a name that is the SHA-2 hash of a trusted EKpub, with no file extension.
+Creating or editing this registry key configuration requires a restart of the CA, just like existing CA registry configuration settings.
 However, edits to the configuration setting will take effect immediately and will not require the CA to be restarted.

 Populate the EKPUB list: Use the following Windows PowerShell cmdlet to obtain the public key hash of the TPM EK by using Windows PowerShell on each device and then send this public key hash to the CA and store it on the EKPubList folder.